A Destiny to Die For

 But the dead blood is all that is cooling; the heat in here is stifling and makes the smell of the already stinking hole that much worse.
 Cordite fills the air, but its odor is polluted by paraffin fumes, sweat, and even human waste I think.
 I can see the soles of Monica’s feet and parts of her open legs sticking out from under the pool table, but nothing else of her is visible.
 She’s wearing ultra-high heels that occasionally dance in spasm and wobble what little flesh she has on her slim thighs, but after what happened to her she won’t be going anywhere in a hurry, not without a body bag.

 Enzo is sat in a seat in the corner.
 He’s in charge of the gang of foreigners we’ve just been to war with.
 In fact, we are in the back room of his café now.
 Enzo is supposed to be some sort of El Supremo, but he’s whined like a baby ever since his part in the firefight ended.
 Sadly, he’s still alive.
-Tony too, his second in command, he’s on the floor opposite to me.
-His back’s against the wall and he stares at me with that stupid smile on his face.
+Tony too, his second in command, he’s on the floor opposite to me, back against the wall and staring with that stupid smile on his face.
 He’s been gutshot, so I can’t imagine what he’s got to smile about.
 Other than the odd shuffle to ease his pain, he is unmoving and silent – but that smile.
 Please, God, his wounds are terminal.
 I so hope he and Enzo die soon – at least before me.

 I shiver.
 Shock?
 Lack of blood?
 Anxiety for my unborn child?
 The dead family around me?
 I don’t know.
 I’m so weak it’s an effort to hold my head up.
 But then why would I want to?
 My head feels like the fires of hell have been visited upon it.
 No, I shouldn’t move.
 Nor should I think of the pain.